 If you are paying off a 1040 individual income tax year make sure to select “Tax Return or Notice.”
 Then “1040, 1040A, 1040EZ.”
 Then select the tax year you want to pay off.
 You also would do this for making payments towards a tax year that is not in an installment agreement.

-3) Pay by Mail – You can also pay the old fashioned way, by check.
+3) Pay by Mail – You can also pay the old-fashioned way, by check.
 To do this, send payment with a voucher if you have one.
 A voucher is not required.
 Whether or not you send a voucher, it is recommended to write the primary Social Security Number, Tax Year and Number (ie: “TY 2014”), and Form Number.
 Paying for estimated tax payment is notated slightly differently as shown below.

-The memo line should look like:
+The memo line should look like this: